yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 ## Overview

-An [Alfred workflow](https://www.alfredapp.com/workflows/) to help you translate and rewrite text using the [DeepL API](https://www.deepl.com/en/pro-api?cta=header-pro-api/) or the [Deepl free API](https://www.deepl.com/en/pro-api?cta=header-pro-api/).
+An [Alfred workflow](https://www.alfredapp.com/workflows/) to translate and rewrite text using the [DeepL API](https://www.deepl.com/en/pro-api?cta=header-pro-api/), free or Pro.

-The selected text can be used in any Mac application via hot keys.
-The source and target languages are automatically detected from one of the two languages specified in the settings `primary_lang` and `secondary_lang`.
-This means that if you want to translate or rewrite a text, regardless of whether it is in the primary or secondary language, all you have to do is select the text and press a hotkey.
+Select text in any Mac application and press a hotkey.
+The workflow works out which of your two languages (`primary_lang` and `secondary_lang`) the text is in and translates it into the other, so one hotkey covers both directions.

 **Translate**